 WoodMart comes with its own custom slider.
 Translating slides is similar to translating posts and pages.
 To translate WoodMart slides follow the steps below:

-- Go to Slides → All Items.
-Then click the Edit link of the slide that you want to translate.
+- Go to Slides → All Items and click to edit the slide you want to translate.

 - Click on the plus icon corresponding to the language you want to translate your slide into.
 This takes you to the Advanced Translation Editor screen where you can translate the slide text.